ROAHN-B/ROAHN-B/README.md

-# 👋 Hi there, I'm Rohan Belsare!
+#Hi there, I'm Rohan Belsare!

 I'm a passionate Bachelor’s student currently pursuing **Electronics and Computer Engineering** at **Walchand Institute of Technology, Solapur**.